PAL Organizes Webinar On Female Fiction Writers - UrduPoint

 PAL Organizes Webinar On Female Fiction Writers

-Pakistan Academy of Letters (PAL) on Wednesday organized an online seminar on the role of Pakistani women writers in fiction in connection to the Academy's diamond jubilee celebrations

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Sep, 2021 ) :Pakistan academy of Letters (PAL) on Wednesday organized an online seminar on the role of Pakistani women writers in fiction in connection to the Academy's diamond jubilee celebrations.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Oct, 2021 ) :Pakistan academy of Letters (PAL) on Sunday organized a online seminar on the role of Pakistani women writers in fiction in connection to the Academy's diamond jubilee celebrations.

 The aim of the webinar was to celebrate the overwhelming response of female writers towards fiction writing which was earlier male dominated.